Step 1: Controlling Tank by Subscribing to the Joy Topic

 node.reset(new ros::NodeHandle);

-when the configure function is executed.
+when executing the configure function.

 virtual bool configure(SimpleControllerConfig* config) override